Updated: Apr 3

 If you think camping you conjure up images of tents, air beds, tables chairs, gadgets for cooking, cleaning, washing.
 A pretty little campsite, with marked, manicured lawned pitches and easy access to the shower block.
 Wild Camping is none of this.
 Other than maybe a gadget of a Jet boil kettle and possibly a fire lighting kit.
 Wild Camping to me is sleeping under the stars as close to nature as possible.
 I don't take a tent, just a sleeping bag and a tarp.
 Even if nighttime temperatures can be very cold and Wales is renowned for its rain!

 The Ordnance Survey App is used for planning before heading out and you should always carry a map and compass first and last.
-As a safety precaution I leave a route plan at home with the wife and as mentioned above I have Mobile GPS enabled for tracking purposes.
+As a safety precaution, I leave a route plan at home with the wife and as mentioned above I have Mobile GPS enabled for tracking purposes.
 I have a detailed solo kit list with weights to plan what I need for each trek depending on destination and duration.
-We offer a free copy of the list in the VIP Club members exclusive resource library.
-It is free to join and you find out more details here.

 I have the Accu-Chek Aviva Expert.
 It comes with the FastClix finger pricker.
 Quite of a few of my friends and colleagues have the same test meter.
 I like its dose calculation feature, give it your intended carb consumption and exercise level, and it’ll read your current blood sugar level and advise what dose to take.

 Being in Wales I’ve not hit the issue of a meter overheating, but I often get “E-58 Temp.
-Error” message from it being too cold (may be the same message for high temp, I’ll never know!).
-Easiest fix is to tuck the meter into an armpit for 5 minutes to raise its temperature.
+Error” message from it being too cold (maybe the same message for high temp, I’ll never know!).
+The easiest fix is to tuck the meter into an armpit for 5 minutes to raise its temperature.
 Fixed!

 FRÍO® Insulin Wallet